 The project will start by supplying electricity from the existing 50kW wind turbine near Salway Ash to 50-60 households within approximately 5 miles of Bridport.
 At present the wind turbine owner Peter Bailey receives 6p/ kWh for the electricity he exports to the grid, which is then sold to local households at typically over 15p/ kWh.
 Using Octopus Energy state-of-the-art metering technology Energy Local Bridport will enable the wind energy to be sold locally at 9p-10p/ kWh benefiting both the generator and householders and keeping the financial benefits in the local economy.
 Octopus Energy will also be responsible for metering and billing and providing top-up electricity when the wind turbine is not generating enough.

 If demand is high, Dorset Community Energy would like to add 200kW of ground-mounted solar panels to supply additional renewable electricity to Bridport households and local businesses at 9p-10p/ kWh.
+We also hope that households with solar panels will be able to sell their exported solar electricity to other participating households.
 Here is a link to the press release on launch of Energy Local Bridport and a link to key information with further details of how to get involved.